fiksn/lightning-nix/README.md

 My node is running [lnd](https://github.com/lightningnetwork/lnd) and [bitcoind](https://bitcoin.org/en/full-node) on a Raspberry Pi 4.
 More resources regarding operating a lightning node can be found [here](https://github.com/aljazceru/lightning-network-node-operator).
-How to install NixOS to Raspberry is documented [here](https://nix.dev/tutorials/installing-nixos-on-a-raspberry-pi).
+How to install NixOS on a Raspberry is documented [here](https://nix.dev/tutorials/installing-nixos-on-a-raspberry-pi).

 You might want to check out [nix-bitcoin](https://github.com/fort-nix/nix-bitcoin) too.
 It's a really great project.
 I have to admit I've "stolen" quite a bit of stuff from there, but since then the code diverged a bit.
 The difference is more philosophical in a sense that this is using [Nix Flakes](https://www.tweag.io/blog/2020-05-25-flakes/) to be sort of a library of resources that you can use instead of directly being an application.
 Which means that for using this you will have to write some Nix code.
 Also I am a bit more biased towards [Lightning Labs](https://lightning.engineering) solutions (but that doesn't mean I am againt including c-lightning or something else - it's just that the current node is running lnd and I support that implementation).
-Sure a bit of writing this is also the "not invented here" syndrome.
+Sure the "not invented here syndrome" probably also plays a role here.
+But at least I've learned a lot about Nix and the lightning network.

-Warning: this is more of DIY experiment with Nix!
+!Warning: this is more of DIY experiment with Nix!

-Alternatives for running a node using Raspberry Pi are [RaspiBlitz](https://shop.fulmo.org) and [Umbrel](https://getumbrel.com/).
+Simple alternatives for running a node using Raspberry Pi are [RaspiBlitz](https://shop.fulmo.org) and [Umbrel](https://getumbrel.com/).

 ## Usage